-There isn’t much research on how intensive cardio (aerobic exercise) impedes weightlifting.
-(We’re defining intensive cardio as over 30 minutes of high-speed running, biking, swimming, etc.🏃🚴🏊) Based on the research available, I suggest abstaining from intensive cardio on workout days.
+I couldn't find much research on how intensive cardio (aerobic exercise) impedes weightlifting.
+(We’re defining "intensive cardio" as over 30 minutes of high-speed running, biking, swimming, etc.) Based on the research available, I suggest abstaining from intensive cardio on workout days.
 It can conflict with your muscle gains (study) by competing with your body’s repair mechanisms, and it complicates calorie requirements because you’ll be burning extra calories you must account for.

-(If you insist on intensive cardio on workout days, do it before weightlifting and track the calories you’re burning to get that much more from your meals that day.)
+(If you insist on intensive cardio on workout days, I suggest doing it before weightlifting and track the calories you’re burning to get that much more from your meals that day.)

-So here’s the conclusion: Don’t worry about light cardio, but do worry about intensive cardio.
+So here’s the conclusion: Don’t worry about light cardio being conflicting, but do worry about intensive cardio.
 Schedule the latter on non-workout days and follow these two rules:

 Yes, unless otherwise noted.
-Specifically, (1) women can avoid creatine and (2) women should do their best to aim for 10 reps instead of 8 or 9 reps given their different muscle fiber distribution.
+Specifically, the research suggests (1) women can avoid creatine and (2) women should do their best to aim for 10 reps instead of 8 or 9 reps given their different muscle fiber distribution.
 You can read more about this in the Reps section.

-If you’ve only lost one or two weeks worth of gains, continue as normal: Keep trying to lift heavier than you did in your last workout.
+If you’ve only lost one or two weeks worth of gains, I suggest you continue as normal: keep trying to lift heavier than you did in your last workout.
 If you can’t lift heavier, go back to the weight level from your last workout.
-You'll need to retrace your weight levels until you begin newly gaining size again; you won’t regain the size you lost by re-traversing.
+You'll need to retrace your weight levels until you begin newly gaining size again; you shouldn't regain the size you lost by re-traversing.

-In either case, I have found zero evidence that muscle regrows faster than it originally grew.
-This means if you run an extreme calorie deficit for two days, which can result in the loss of two workouts' worth of size gains, it will take you two workouts plus the rest days between to regain the size.
+In either case, I haven't found evidence that a muscle regrows faster than it originally grew.
+This means if you run an extreme calorie deficit for two days, which could potentially result in the loss of two workouts' worth of size gains, it could take you two workouts plus the rest days between to regain the size.
 That's a span of 5 days to make up for 2!